sindresorhus/pure/readme.md

 ### Why?

 - Comes with the perfect prompt character.
 Author went through the whole Unicode range to find it.
-- Username is only displayed if not default
-- Shows git branch and if it's dirty using the [fastest](https://gist.github.com/3898739) method available
+- Shows git branch and whether it's dirty using the [fastest](https://gist.github.com/3898739) method available.
-- Prompt character turns red if the last command didn't exit with 0
+- Prompt character turns red if the last command didn't exit with 0.
-- Command execution time will be displayed if it exceeds the set threshold
+- Command execution time will be displayed if it exceeds the set threshold.
+- Username and host is only displayed when in an SSH session.
-- Can easily be used as a starting point for your own custom prompt
+- Can easily be used as a starting point for your own custom prompt.

 ## Getting started

 - Download `pure.zsh` or submodule this repo.
+Submodule recommended as it makes it easy to keep it up to date.
 - In your `.zshrc` add any of the below options, then import pure `. path/to/pure.zsh`.

 ## Options

-### `PURE_DEFAULT_USERNAME`

-Define your username if you want to hide it from the prompt when it matches the current username.

 ### `PURE_CMD_MAX_EXEC_TIME`